tackme31/Cairngorm/README.md

         public SampleRecommendationRepository(IRecommenderFactory factory)
         {
-            // Get the recommender by the name specified in the "name" attribute.
+            // Get the recommender by the name specified in the configuration.
             SampleRecommender = factory.GetRecommender(name: "sample");
         }